Free Sample Library

 See the Virtual Playing Orchestra download page to learn more.

 What else is there to see here?

-Besides the Virtual Playing Orchestra, you will find music composed, mostly using the Virtual Playing Orchestra sounds since Oct 2016, some before and after samples of collaborations with song writers, as well as blog posts, videos, links to tools and resources that may be useful to those that use orchestral sounds in their music.
+Besides the Virtual Playing Orchestra sample library, you will find music composed, mostly using the Virtual Playing Orchestra sounds since Oct 2016, some before and after samples of collaborations with song writers, as well as blog posts, videos, links to tools and resources that may be useful to those that use orchestral sounds in their music.